tonymorony/kmd_cc_qa/README.md

  a) oracles_list (list of oracles txids)
  b) register_list (list of registration txids)
- c) subscriptions_list (list of subscription txids)
+ c) subscriptions_list (list of subscription txids) Have to wait for mempool cleaning to run next.

 2) oracle_mass_datapublish.py - using oracles_list and data_sample as inputs.
 Put data string by sting from data_sample to each oracle from oracles_list.
 As output creating data_batonids with latest batontxid for each oracle
+Have to wait for mempool cleaning to run next.

 3) oracle_mass_dataread.py - using oracles_list, data_batonids and data_sample (just to get depth).
 Reading data from each oracle baton by baton and put it to files like data_%oracletxid%)